EngineeringLast Updated Aug 26, 20246 min read

 • Underlying supporting services such as Apache, IIS, and nginx

-When any of these components presents a security flaw, the impact extends to all applications using the compromised component.
-That exposes any accessed or processed data to risk.
-Threat actors exploit these supply chain vulnerabilities to infiltrate target networks.
+If any of these components contain a security vulnerability, it can affect all applications that depend on the compromised component, putting sensitive data at risk.
+Threat actors often exploit these supply chain vulnerabilities to breach target networks.

-One way to reduce software supply chain vulnerabilities is to maintain a software bill of materials.
+One way to reduce software supply chain vulnerabilities is to maintain a SBOM that provides a detailed inventory of all components used in an application.

 The National Telecommunications and Information Administration (NTIA) suggests three formats for generating the SBOM inventory list that identifies software entities and their associated metadata:

-• The Software Package Data Exchange (SPDX) is an open standard for creating an SBOM inventory list containing all software components, component licenses, copyrights, and security references.
+• The Software Package Data Exchange (SPDX) is an open standard for creating an SBOM inventory list.
+The list includes all software components, component licenses, copyrights, and security references.

-• The OWASP CycloneDX is a lightweight SBOM standard for creating a complete inventory of first- and third-party software components for risk analysis.
-CycloneDX can document component types including applications, containers, libraries, files, firmware, frameworks, and operating systems.
+• The OWASP CycloneDX is a lightweight SBOM standard designed for risk analysis.
+CycloneDX creates a complete inventory of first- and third-party software components.
+It can document component types including applications, containers, libraries, files, firmware, frameworks, and operating systems.

-• The Standard for software identification (SWID) was developed by the International Organization for Standardization (ISO) and the International Electrotechnical Commission (IEC).
+• The International Organization for Standardization (ISO) and the International Electrotechnical Commission (IEC) developed the Standard for software identification (SWID).
 SWID is an XML file containing a list of software components and their licenses, patch statuses, and installation bundles.

 Why the SBOM is important

-The complexity of building software apps makes it vital to take inventory of all components used to create each application.
-Cataloging enables organizations to detect and resolve security vulnerabilities before malicious actors can gain unauthorized access to sensitive resources.
+Cataloging the components used to create each application enables organizations to detect and resolve security vulnerabilities before malicious actors can gain unauthorized access to sensitive resources.

 The use of SBOMs is also beneficial because it: